Billy Jack Haynes: Early career (1982–1984)

-Championship Wrestling from Florida; Pacific Northwest Wrestling (1984–1986)
+Florida and Pacific Northwest (1984–1986)

-He feuded heavily with Rip Oliver until 1984, when he had a run in Championship Wrestling from Florida where he feuded with Kendo Nagasaki for the NWA Florida Heavyweight Championship winning the title from him.
+He feuded heavily with Rip Oliver until 1984 when he had a run in Championship Wrestling from Florida where he feuded with Kendo Nagasaki for the NWA Florida Heavyweight Championship winning the title from him.
 They then had a brief run in World Class Championship Wrestling in 1985, managed by Sunshine.
-Due to internal conflict between Fritz Von Erich and Billy, he was written out of the organization, jobbing to Rip Oliver in a storyline where Rip bloodies and injured Billy.
-He rarely stayed put in any federation that he went to.
-During that time he faced off against the debuting Shawn Michaels.
-He started splitting his time between Portland Wrestling and CWF and wrestled with partner Wahoo McDaniel and won the NWA Florida United States Tag Team Championship and in Jim Crockett Promotions where they feuded with Ole and Arn Anderson.
+Due to internal conflict between Fritz Von Erich and Billy, he was written out of the organization, jobbing to Rip Oliver in a plot where Rip bloodied and injured Billy.
+He rarely stayed put in any federation.
+During this time, he faced the debuting Shawn Michaels.
+He started splitting his time between Portland Wrestling and CWF, and he wrestled with partner Wahoo McDaniel.
+They won the NWA Florida United States Tag Team Championship and they feuded with Ole and Arn Anderson in Jim Crockett Promotions.
 He had just begun a feud with The Barbarian over who was the strongest man in the territory when he abruptly left the company after a confrontation with Jim Crockett in his office which became physical.